-From October 2021 through December 2022, NCH provided 1,043 bedside behavioral health assessments for patients hospitalized with medical conditions.
-This early intervention is key to identifying and addressing behavioral health issues.
+From January through December 2023, NCH provided 927 bedside behavioral health assessments for patients hospitalized with medical conditions.
+In addition, 513 free outpatient assessments were provided for community members in need.
+This early intervention is crucial to identifying and addressing behavioral health issues.

-From October 2021 through December 2022, the Community Cares Food Pantry that NCH is a collaborative partner in provided food to almost 57,316 individuals.
+From January through December 2023, the Community Cares Food Pantry, with NCH as a collaborative partner, provided food to 83,839 individuals.
 Access to healthy food is key strategy that NCH is committed to in addressing obesity.